Multiflavor Mott insulators in quantum materials and ultracold atoms: Modern quantum material realization of emergent Kugel-Khomskii physics

 Finally, we make a remark that the $\Gamma$ matrix model for the ``${J=3/2}$ Mott insulators'' can be regarded as a parent model for various anisotropic models for the effective spin-1/2 local moments.
 This is understood by introducing the single-ion anisotropic term and reducing the $\Gamma$ matrix model into the low-energy manifold favored by the single-ion spin term.
-This may be made an analogy with the models for the free-electron band structure topology.
-The Luttinger model~\cite{PhysRev.97.869,PhysRevB.103.165139,PhysRevX.8.041039,PhysRevResearch.2.023416,PhysRevLett.111.206401,PhysRevLett.119.266402,PhysRevB.99.054505,PhysRevLett.120.057002}, that uses $\Gamma$ matrices for $k.p$ theory and gives Luttinger semimetal with a quadratic band touching in 3D, can be regarded as a parent model for generating other models for 3D topological insulators and 3D Weyl semimetal upon introducing strains and magnetism.
+This process may be made an analogy with the models for the free-electron band structure topology.
+The Luttinger model~\cite{PhysRev.97.869,PhysRevB.103.165139,PhysRevX.8.041039,PhysRevResearch.2.023416,PhysRevLett.111.206401,PhysRevLett.119.266402,PhysRevB.99.054505,PhysRevLett.120.057002}, that uses the $\Gamma$ matrices for the $k.p$ theory and gives rise to the Luttinger semimetal with a quadratic band touching in three dimensions, can be regarded as a parent model for generating other models for three-dimensional (3D) topological insulators and 3D Weyl semimetal upon introducing strains and magnetism.

-In the next section, we will focus on this ${J=3/2}$ Mott insulator on the honeycomb structure and explicitly derive the Kugel-Khomskii model.
+In the next section, we will focus on the ${J=3/2}$ Mott insulator on the triangular lattice structure and explicitly derive the Kugel-Khomskii model for this multiflavor Mott insulator.